 With a wide range of mountain biking trails in the area, Methven is a playground for bikers.
 Options range from an easy loop circuit through farmland around the Methven town boundary to adventurous downhill tracks & cross country trails at Mt Hutt.
 The nearby Hakatere Conservation Park also provides an array of options for mountain bikers.
-Why not take advantage of our $59 special and check out some of these rides.

 Short & Sweet Rides